Rayleigh problem

 In fluid dynamics, Rayleigh problem also known as Stokes first problem is a problem of determining the flow created by a sudden movement of an infinitely long plate from rest, named after Lord Rayleigh and Sir George Stokes.
-This is considered as one of the simplest unsteady problem that have exact solution for the Navier-Stokes equations.
+This is considered as one of the simplest unsteady problems that have an exact solution for the Navier-Stokes equations.
 The impulse movement of semi-infinite plate was studied by Keith Stewartson.

-Flow descriptionLagerstrom, Paco Axel.
-Laminar flow theory.
-Princeton University Press, 1996.